associatedpress/harvester/README.md

   | chatter | Here's what you should do with this form. |
   |:--------|:------------------------------------------|

-* `index` - this defines a (possibly compound) index that uniquely identifies an entity in the dataset.
+* `index` (required) - this defines a (possibly compound) index that uniquely identifies an entity in the dataset.
 An index consists of one or more column keys joined by `+`.
 When an index is specified the user can access a "Current" view where they can speficy all component pieces of an index and get back the collapsed "current" value of all columns for the given entity.
   Note that the values referenced in the index are column keys created with the `key:<string>` option (see below).
 Example:

   | index | state+city |
   |:------|:-----------|